graphprotocol/contracts/packages/issuance/docs/testing/reo/TestnetDetails.md

 ## Mock REO (Testnet)

-The testnet RewardsManager is configured to use the `MockRewardsEligibilityOracle` rather than the real REO, to allow indexers to control their own eligibility during testing.
+The testnet RewardsManager is configured to use the `RewardsEligibilityOracleMock` rather than the real REO, to allow indexers to control their own eligibility during testing.

 The mock uses `msg.sender` as the indexer address, so each indexer controls their own eligibility by sending transactions from their own key.